ariscott12/hugo-cms-test/content/post/chapter-2.md

 the cardinal, arrives, we will begin,” his voice was drowned in a thunder of hooting.

 “Begin instantly!
 Twehe mystery! the mystery immediately!” shrieked the people.
-And above all the voices, that of Johannes de Molendino was audible, piercing the uproar like the fife’s derisive serenade: “Commence instantly!” yelped the scholar.
+And adfbove all the voices, that of Johannes de Molendino was audible, piercing the uproar like the fife’s derisive serenade: “Commence instantly!” yelped the scholar.

 “Down with Jupiter and the Cardinal de Bourbon!” vociferated Robin Poussepain and the other clerks perched in the window.